Algonquin Park Wildlife

 Moose

-Algonquin Park is one of the best places in Ontario, perhaps North America, to see moose.
+Algonquin Park is one of the best places in Ontario, perhaps North America, to see wildlife and a moose sighting is always a fan favourite!
 In spring and early summer, moose are seen in ponds, rivers and lakes feeding on water lilies.
 If you are keen to get a picture of a moose, Voyageur Quest operate Moose Safari canoe trips every June and July.

 Loons